-HAT (Heather Anne Thiessen, M.Div., Ph.D.), a happily married, 60-ish, Bible-reading, Presbyterian Church Sunday School teaching and choir singing, small fuel efficient car driving, still pretty much 2nd wave feminist and generally out lesbian Hoosier mom (no states are all one color), reader, and question-asker.
-From time to time she teaches religious studies to undergraduates at a small liberal arts college in Louisville, Kentucky.
+I’m HAT (Heather Anne Thiessen, M.Div., Ph.D.), a happily married, Bible-reading, Presbyterian Church Sunday School teaching and choir singing, small fuel efficient car driving, still pretty much 2nd wave feminist and generally out lesbian Hoosier mom (no states are all one color).
+I have the idea I need to read more and ask more questions.
+From time to time I teach religious studies to undergraduates at a small liberal arts college in Louisville, Kentucky.

 … Matters of Interpretation